jeremenichelli/deltas/README.md

 The gamma angle swirls around the y axis, which is the one that crosses the device from top to bottom and goes from `-90` to `90`, being zero when is to rest horizontally.

-_Orientation angles can be hard to figure, I recommend MDN article about them https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Orientation_and_motion_data_explained_
+_Orientation angles can be hard to figure, I recommend this MDN article about them: https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Orientation_and_motion_data_explained_

 ### Set it up